-Boiler efficiency can be from the Home-Heating Appliance Register of Performance (HARP) database (preferably) or from certified data given in the terms stated in paragraph D3 of Appendix D. The Seasonal Efficiency of Domestic Boilers UK (PCDB) Database, 2005 version (formerly SEDBUK), may also be used.
-Default values from Table 4b must be used if data is not available from these sources.
-The HARP database can be found here.
+Boiler efficiency should be sourced from the Home-Heating Appliance Register of Performance (HARP) database (preferably) or from certified data given in the terms stated in paragraph D3 of Appendix D. Default values from Table 4b must be used if data is not available from these sources.